How to Monetize a WordPress Blog

 Typically, you’ll use an advertisement platform that takes care of those tasks for you.
 For example, the AdRotate Banner Manager plugin enables you to manage all of your ads right from WordPress.
 With it, you’ll be able to customize ad placement, get access to analytics, and connect to several ad networks (including AdSense).

 3. Sponsored Posts

 Popular blogs can drive a lot of traffic to external websites.
-A lot of businesses know this.
-They’ll often pay blogs in their niche to publish sponsored posts, so they can get a slice of that traffic.
+A lot of businesses know this, so they’ll often pay blogs in their niche to publish sponsored posts in order to get a slice of that traffic.

 If you run a blog with a large audience, some companies will likely be willing to pay you good money for sponsored posts.
-Just as with affiliate marketing, though, you’ll need to be very picky about what you’re promoting.
-Your audience trusts you, so if you sponsor subpar products or companies, they won’t be happy about it.
+Just as with affiliate marketing, however, you’ll need to be very picky about what you’re promoting.
+Your audience trusts you, so if you sponsor subpar products or companies, you might receive some negative feedback.

-Taboola is a platform that connects people who want to promote their content or products with successful websites (that’s where you come in!).
-The Taboola plugin connects to your account, and generate a widget on your site promoting content that’s relevant to your blog.
+Taboola is a platform that connects people who want to promote their content or products on successful websites (that’s where you come in!).
+The Taboola plugin connects to your account, and generates a widget on your site promoting content that’s relevant to your blog.

 The plugin itself is free, but you’ll need to sign up as an advertiser on the Taboola network in order to use it.
 We recommend that you consider it if you’re looking for a mostly passive way of monetizing your WordPress blog.

 There are other ways to generate an income online.
 One thing to consider is all the ways you can sell digital content.
 If your area of expertise is cooking, for example, you can offer premium recipes for download, or start a subscription service for meal plans.